maykinmedia/archiefbeheercomponent/doc/installation/configuration.rst

 ---------------

 The Catalogi, Zaken and Documenten API enforce authorization checks.
-For the correct functioning of the Archiefvernietingscomponent, it needs the following scopes:
+For the correct functioning of the Archiefvernietigingscomponent, it needs the following scopes:

 **Zaken API**